Nexaaarek/mc_interact_chat/README.md

 Program tested on Python 3.9.

-All bugs can be reported in the "Issues" tab or on Discord (hhs#9753).
+All bugs can be reported in the "Issues" tab.

 ## License
 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)